 Amy has a background in both Television Journalism and teaching English as a Foreign Language.
 (See Amy’s TV news reporting sampler.)

 In January, 2010 they were married and moved to Japan upon returning from their honeymoon.
 They spent the first six months in Tokyo acclimating to married life and Japanese culture.
 While in Tokyo, they served at Calvary Chapel Kokubunji.

 In July that year, they moved to Osaka where Joseph joined the staff at Osaka International Church (OIC) as an Associate Pastor.

-In September 2013 Joseph, Amy, and several loving supporters of prayer, service, and financial support helped launch the Abide Calvary Chapel Osaka church plant.
+In September 2013 Joseph, Amy, and several loving supporters of prayer, service, and financial support helped launch Abide-Osaka (Calvary Chapel Fellowship).

 In October 2016 the church had another new addition with the birth of their second born baby girl, who also appeared on TV!

 In June 2020 the “Why Did You Come to Japan?” program asked if they could do a follow-up program .

 Why did they come to Japan?
 Think of it this way, take half the population of the United States and put it into California.
 That’s Japan.
 Less than 1% are Christians.
 According to the World Health Organization (WHO), Japan, along with Hungary, and Lithuania have topped the list of world countries by suicide rate for the past six decades.
 These statistics are confirmed to us here in Osaka several times a month when the trains are shut down or delayed do to “Human Damage Accidents.”
 Suicide is the ultimate case of hopelessness.
 When one loses hope.
 What is there to hope for?

 “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”
 Romans 15:13